freedomofpress/securedrop/docs/development/apparmor_profiles.rst

 The AppArmor profiles are packaged with the ``securedrop-app-code``.
 The ``securedrop-app-code`` ``postinst`` puts the AppArmor profiles in enforce mode on production hosts.
-In the staging environment, the ``app-test`` Ansible role puts the AppArmor profiles in complain mode, to faciliate the development workflow with ``aa-logprof`` outlined above.
+In the staging environment, the ``app-test`` Ansible role puts the AppArmor profiles in complain mode, to facilitate the development workflow with ``aa-logprof`` outlined above.